-- Food or beverages are provided for consumption on the premises, - 2) Tipping is customary, and - The employer normally employed more than 10 people on a typical business day during the preceding calendar year.
+- 1) Food or beverages are provided for consumption on the premises, - 2) Tipping is customary, and - The employer normally employed more than 10 people on a typical business day during the preceding calendar year.

 To whom tip allocation rules do not apply.
 Food or beverage operations where tipping is not customary do not come under the rules.
-For example:
+Examples of these operations are: